sinch/ios-proximity-tutorial/readme.md

 To complete this tutorial, you will need some basic Objective-C language knowledge.
 It's very in-depth and we hope that beginners and intermediate developers are all able to complete this tutorial.
 You can also download the whole GitHub repo at [https://github.com/sinch/ios-proximity-tutorial/](https://github.com/sinch/ios-proximity-tutorial/).

 Just for some quick insight, here’s the basic concepts behind the multi-peer connectivity framework.
-This framework uses pre-existing Wi-Fi networks and bluetooth to connect one iOS device to another.
+This framework uses pre-existing Wi-Fi networks and Bluetooth to connect one iOS device to another.
 The platform itself has provisions for the transfer of various file types and also has the ability to stream data from one device to another.
 Apple’s AirDrop platform is presumably built on none other than the multi-peer framework.

 To get started, download the starter project from the GitHub repository, which contains all the storyboards and view controllers to complete this tutorial.
 Along the way, you may be required to add a few classes, though.
 We've connected all the views and buttons to their respective methods within the code to simplify this tutorial.
 Once you’ve opened the starter project in Xcode, navigate to www.parse.com.
 You will need to sign up for a free account, create a project, download the [iOS SDK](https://parse.com/downloads/ios/parse-library/latest), and use the quick-start guide to acquire your App ID and Client ID.
 Once you have those, take note of them and head over to the Xcode project.

-When testing this you might have trouble finding other devices or attempting to connect to other devices, this mainly occurs when trying to connect through bluetooth.
-The reason for this is that the AirDrop security settings on one of the devices doesn't allow every device to connect.
+When testing this, you might have trouble finding other devices or attempting to connect to other devices; this mainly occurs when trying to connect through Bluetooth because the AirDrop security settings on one of the devices doesn't allow every device to connect.
 If you're having trouble, swipe up on your iOS device, select AirDrop, and then select 'Everyone.'
-This will allow any other device to connect to yours via AirDrop, be sure to change the settings once you're done testing.
-If it still isn't working, make sure both of the devices' Bluetooth is set to "on" or they're connected to the same Wi-Fi network.
+This will allow any other device to connect to yours via AirDrop.
+Be sure to change the settings back once you're done testing.
+If it still isn't working, make sure that both of the devices' Bluetooth is set to "on" or that they're connected to the same Wi-Fi network.

 ![airdrop](images/airdrop.png)